CV19Assist/app/README.md

 #### Manual deploy

 1. Run `firebase:login`
-1. Initialize project with `firebase init` then answer:
-   - What file should be used for Database Rules? -> `database.rules.json`
-   - What do you want to use as your public directory? -> `build`
-   - Configure as a single-page app (rewrite all urls to /index.html)? -> `Yes`
-   - What Firebase project do you want to associate as default? -> **your Firebase project name**
 1. Build Project: `npm run build`
-1. Confirm Firebase config by running locally: `firebase serve`
 1. Deploy to Firebase (everything including Hosting and Functions): `firebase deploy`

-**NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.
+**NOTE:** You can use `npm start:dist` to test how your application will work when deployed to Firebase.

 ## FAQ